 The contractor will perform bridge load capacity ratings in accordance with the SCDOT Load Rating Guidance Document and the Manual for Bridge Evaluation, latest edition.
+In the event the load rating indicates the bridge would require load posting, the bridge will be redesigned and the load rating updated until the required capacity is achieved.
+No new bridge will be accepted by SCDOT which indicates the need for load posting.
 Load ratings will be performed and submitted for review with final bridge plans and updated and resubmitted for approval with the as-built plans.
 All load ratings shall be signed and sealed by a registered professional engineer.